Vaccinations: Your Very Own Waiver

 So, what makes your animal an “off-label” or possibly exempt case for an annual or semi-annual vaccination?
 Here are some common examples:

 - Hypothyroid dogs on a daily thyroid replacement drug.

 - Allergic animals who scratch or chew themselves frequently.

-- The same itchy animals above who are on meds like antihistamines, prednisone, cyclosporine (Atopica) or the latest in the wave of immune suppressants, Apoquel.
+- The same itchy animals above who are on meds like antihistamines, prednisone, cyclosporine (Atopica) or the latest in the wave of immune suppressants, Apoquel or Cytopoint.